davidyap7/admin/exclude.md

 ## Step 3: Hide the resource
 {: #vis-exc}

-Enter the following command to prevent another in your account from seeing a public resource.
+Enter the following command to prevent your account from seeing a public resource.

 `bx catalog entry-visibility-set <resource-id> —-excludes-add <account-id or account-email>`

 After the excludes flag, you can add a comma separated list of emails or account ID associated with accounts.

+After you run the command, the process to hide the resource takes 30 minutes.
+After 30 minutes, log out and back in to your account to see the hidden resource.

+**Note:** Entries that you hide are not available from the UI and bx CLI.
+The hidden entries are still visible in the Cloud Foundry marketplace, but a hidden plan cannot be provisioned from Cloud Foundry.
+Admins of the excluded account can still see the resource.

 ## Remove an account from the excludes list
 {: #remove-exclude}